 - Remember that the job description is your friend; read it well and don't forget it.

 - Slip in a line or two regarding yourself and showcase your dedication, company loyalty, etc.

-When responding to this question, give your interviewer an honest, straight-forward answer that will help them to see that you want what’s best for the company.
+When responding, give your interviewer an honest, straightforward answer that will help them see that you want what's best for the company.

 Mistakes You Should Avoid